Salmon Gums, WA

 Where is Salmon Gums?

-Salmon Gums is a suburb of Western Australia, Australia.
+Salmon Gums is a suburb of Western Australia, Australia, in the Esperance local government area.

 What is the population of Salmon Gums?